Home > When To Go To India

 - Uttarayan/Makar Sankranti (14th) – Popular, non-religious event celebrating the imminent end of winter, similar to Lohri, but celebrated more in Western India, especially with kite flying.
 It is also a big day in Varanasi, where people from all over the world come to dip in the holy waters of the river Ganga to wash away their sins.

-- Indian Army Day (15th) – Commemorating fallen soldiers and the handover of power at Independence.
+- Army Day (15th) – Commemorating fallen soldiers and the handover of power at Independence.
 Celebrated in Delhi and at all Army headquarters with more gusto than elsewhere.

 - Jaipur Literature Festival (late January) – Several days of cultural and artistic events drawing visitors and renowned authors, historians, actors, and poets from across the globe.

 - Republic Day (26th) – Commemorates the adoption of the country’s constitution on January 26, 1950.
 Huge parade in Delhi, but less restrained elsewhere.
 National holiday when all government offices and some tourist attractions close.

 - Beating the Retreat (29th) – Part of the Republic Day celebrations (see above) with a ceremony, including magnificent performances by various bands of the India Armed Forces, outside the Presidential Palace in Delhi.

 - Martyr’s Day (30th) – Death anniversary of Mahatma Gandhi, the founding father of modern-day India.

 - Vasant Panchami (changeable, January/February) – Hindu ceremony, where devotees dressed in yellow place books and instruments in front of Saraswati, the Goddess of Knowledge, for blessings and to celebrate the coming of spring.
 Regional holiday in many states.